01 of 11

 The Evil in Medieval: Gothic cathedral architecture in the Middle Ages featured red doors, which symbolized the blood of Christ on north, south, and east doors of a church.
 Such symbolism represented making the sign of the cross: the Father, Son, and Holy Ghost.
 Thus, the edifice was marked as a sanctuary, identified as a refuge and safety zone from physical or spiritual dangers.
 The red doors shut out evil.
 Supposedly an enemy could not pursue his victim across the sacred threshold.

 Contemporary Religious: The red doors of contemporary churches are meant to be welcoming, and symbolize that one is entering a place of sanctuary, refuge, and safety.

-Elizabeth Arden's Red Door: The beauty czar's Fifth Avenue flagship spa sports iconic red doors.Film: Some films that feature red doors do so as symbolism.
+Elizabeth Arden's Red Door: The beauty czar's Fifth Avenue flagship spa sports iconic red doors.Film: Some films symbolically feature red doors.
 Among them:

 Alfred Hitchcock's Vertigo